zaqthss/mtcsc/README.md

       * example2.java corresponds to Example 2.4/2.5/2.6/2.7 in this paper.
       * example3.java corresponds to Example 3.3 in this paper.
     * util/ : Defined the required utils.
-    * OLS.java 、BaseAnomaly.java and HTD.java : Corresponding HTD baseline.
+    * OLS.java, BaseAnomaly.java and HTD.java : Corresponding HTD baseline.
     * EWMA.java : Corresponding EWMA baseline.
     * Global_1.java : Corresponding the one-dimensional version of MTCSC-G.
     * Global_2.java : Corresponding the two-dimensional version of MTCSC-G.